 2017.
-Shortlisted for the John W Campbell Memorial Award (The Arrival of Missives)
+Finalist for the John W Campbell Memorial Award (The Arrival of Missives)

 2017.
 Honorable mention for the James Tiptree Jr Award (The Arrival of Missives)

 2017.
 Shortlisted for the Shadow Clarke Award (The Arrival of Missives)

 2019.
-Shortlisted for Best Fantasy Novel in the Subjective Chaos Awards (The Loosening Skin)
+Finalist for Best Fantasy Novel in the Subjective Chaos Awards (The Loosening Skin)